slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 People my age are so much older than me.

-Aging implies wear and tear, often seen as a high price to pay for maturity.
-After reaching a certain age, you are no longer seen as an individual, you become an institution and are treated as institutions are.
-You are expected to behave like a piece of historical furniture, an architectural landmark.
+Aging implies wear and tear, often seen as a high price for maturity.
+After a certain age, you’re no longer an individual—you become an institution, treated as such.
+You’re expected to behave like historical furniture or an architectural landmark.

 > *"An honest man is always a child."
 -- Socrates [-470]*